giakou4/Computer-Architecture/Lab2/README.md

 For 1 GHz,  system.cpu_clk_domain.clock = 500 means 500 ticks / cpu cycle = 1 GHz
 For 2GHz  system.cpu_clk_domain.clock = 1000 means 1000 ticks / cpu cycle = 2 GHz

 We also observe that having 2 times better clock, does not make the benchmarks run twice faster, but it is very close to double it.
 As a result we could say that there is no perfect scaling.
+Another reason for that is bubbles.
+We can not affect the duarion of bubbles by having a better clock.
+That is why the benchmarks do not run twice faster, but twice plus something more.

 ## PART 2